-Amalia Scott is a Life Coach, Astrologer, Tarot Reader, Teacher, and Witch living in the foothills of the Sierra Nevada Mountains.
+Amalia Scott is an Astrologer, Tarot reader, teacher, and witch living in the foothills of the Sierra Nevada Mountains.
 Her work with clients is a practice in highlighting the tools they carry naturally and coaching them into a space of empowered action in the world.
 She is committed to ethical and practical service to the individuals, couples, and businesses she works with.

-Amalia has been down many paths.
-She holds a degree from Columbia University in New York City, where she studied Art History and Literature.
-She has worked in museums, co-operated community library, art, and occult spaces in Brooklyn, NY and Grass Valley, CA; and she holds a 200-hour Yoga Teacher Training certification from the Niroga Institute in Oakland, CA.
+Amalia holds a degree from Columbia University in New York City, where she studied Art History and Literature.
+She has worked in museums, co-operated community library, art, community education, and occult spaces in Brooklyn, NY, Oakland, CA, and Grass Valley, CA. She holds a 200-hour Yoga Teacher Training certification from the Niroga Institute in Oakland, CA.

-She studies Astrology under Steven Forrest through the Forrest Astrology Apprenticeship Program and has been working with the Tarot on her own for 10+ years.
-In addition to her independent work, you can find her collaborating with the witches at The Cult of Gemini in Grass Valley, CA.
+She studies and is certified as an Astrologer through the Forrest Astrology Apprenticeship Program, with which she still studies.
+She has worked with the Tarot on her own for 10+ years.

 * * * *

 Why the Hare in the Moon?
-The hare appears in many folkloric traditions as the close associate of magic, witchcraft, and alchemy (see below).
+The hare appears in many folkloric traditions as the close associate of magic, witchcraft, and alchemy (tales included below).
 Ultimately, Amalia’s work is akin to just that: storytelling, folklore, and the alchemy of narratives.
 Through folkloric narratives, we gain access to the fairy tale qualities of our lives: symbolic meaning, synchronicity, and higher purpose.